CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 baseMod/1024/224                 3308 ns         3221 ns       212943
 ```

-As expected, the number we're performing modulo by does not have an impact on performance.
-That's because no-matter what, we're always doing the modulo on every input number.
+As expected, our ceiling for modulo does not impact the performance of `baseMod`.
+That's because we're just a modulo on every input number, regardless of the input value.
 Here's the inner-loop of the benchmark from the generated assembly.

 ```asm
   1.48 │1f8:┌─→mov    (%r8,%rcx,4),%eax